vitalstarorg/smallscript/README.md

 tpkg = rootContext.getOrNewPackage('testpkg')
 tpkg.findPath("not_a_pkg/testpkg")      # to show we can find testpkg without Python discovery. tpkg.load()
+    # We move the SmallScript to not_a_pkg/testpkg/TestObj.ss.
+    # Package.load() will compile and save output to TestObj.py;
+    # then it load the metaclass defined in AnotherMeta SObject.

 tobj = rootContext.newInstance('AnotherMeta').name('tobj')
 self.assertEqual('AnotherMeta', tobj.metaname())